Aashwin2579/Pugai-/README.md

 # pugaiஅஞ்சல்

-**pugaiஅஞ்சல்** ("Smoke Post") is a browser-based digital photo booth that allows users to take photos using their webcam, apply visual filters, choose from themed templates, and download a personalized photo postcard.
+**pugaiஅஞ்சல்** is a browser-based digital photo booth that allows users to take photos using their webcam, apply visual filters, choose from themed templates, and download a personalized photo postcard.
 It is built entirely with HTML, CSS, and JavaScript, requiring no server-side components.

 This project is designed to be lightweight, responsive, and user-friendly, offering a creative way to capture and customize moments directly in the browser.